 SEWING/TEXTILE ARTS – The sewing/textile arts programs taught by the Creativity Shell are customized and structured based on the age, location and size of the class we are working with.
 Structured programs are designed to give confidence to the students.
 On the first day of class, students are usually able to finish a project and take it home.
 After the first month of instant gratification, students are weaned off simple projects and gradually begin receiving bigger and more complicated projects to work on.
 By the time the students are enrolled in their second month of our programs, their confidence in using the machine and making small items encourages them to have patience for larger more complicated items.

-S.T.E.M/SEWING – The Creativity Shell is also blending S.T.E.M (Science, Technology, Engineering and Math) skills with our sewing/textile arts program by teaching students to sew with Electricity Conductive Threads (ECT).
+S.T.E.A.M/SEWING – The Creativity Shell is also blending S.T.E.A.M (Science, Technology, Engineering, Art and Math) skills with our sewing/textile arts program by teaching students to sew with Electricity Conductive Threads (ECT).
 Students in these classes learn to use ECT to add electrical elements to their garments such as LED lights.
 Students will also learn to “CODE” the electrical elements of their garments and allow them to “Light Up” in sequence.
 In the future, some of our students plan to create clothing that can charge smart watches and other devices.

 PHILANTHROPY – As we teach our students to sew, we are also teaching them to give back to the community with organizations such as Project Linus.
 Project Linus is a fantastic organization that makes blankets to provide love, a sense of security, warmth and comfort to children who are seriously ill, traumatized, or otherwise in need.
 The blankets will be handmade by children enrolled in our free sewing/textile arts classes in Houston and will be donated to needy children nationwide.
 As our organization continues to grow, we plan to partner with homeless and animal rescue shelters to have our students make things to donate to their organizations.